Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Eye injuries from broken bristles
+- Eye injuries from broken wire bristles or flying debris

-- Hand injuries from slips
+- Hand injuries from slipping or poor grip

 2–3 Minute Talk Script